-You have to take responsibility and realize that you did not really try until you have exhausted absolutely all avenues!
-This means doing research, gaining knowledge, understanding the information, processing what you have learned, revising and implementing.
-And guess what, that only counts as one try.
+You have to understand that you have only really tried once you have exhausted absolutely all avenues!
+This means doing research, gaining knowledge, understanding the information, processing what you have learned, revising, and implementing.
+And that only counts as one try.
 If you have failed, you go back to the drawing board and start the cycle again!